 How long should you cook a fried egg?

-Cook for anywhere from 3-7 minutes (or more depending on how you like your eggs.
-Three minutes for over easy, around 5 minutes for over medium, and about 7 minutes for over hard.
+Cook for anywhere from 3-7 minutes (or more depending on how you like your eggs).
+Three minutes for over-easy eggs, around 5 minutes for over medium, and about 7 minutes for over hard.
 The exact times will depend on your stove heat but go ahead and remove the lid allowing any steam to escape away from you when the desired suggested time is up.
 Then touch the yolk with your finger to determine how soft or hard it is.
+Read up on proper egg terminology here.

 Basically that’s it.
 Fried eggs with no flipping and no sticking!

 The idea is, the cover keeps the heat in so you never have to flip the egg to get the top cooked as well.
-BUT the yolk itself and the top will still cook slower, so your eggs can be perfectly medium, or over easy or however you like it!
+BUT the yolk itself and the top will still cook slower, so your eggs can be perfectly medium, or runny eggs, or however you like it!

 And the nonstick pan means you don’t have to add a bunch of butter, which is what makes for the “fried” part of the egg without frying.